mmistakes/minimal-mistakes/_pages/people.md

  of Florida.
 Her primary area of research lies in the domain of Image Analysis wherein she has developed applications for fields ranging from agricultural monitoring to biometrics.

-For the Agricultural Microbiomes group, she is developed a web application for designing CRISPR-Cas guide RNAs
+For the Agricultural Microbiomes group, she developed a prototype web application for designing CRISPR-Cas guide RNAs